JackSzwergold/Writing/memories/Getting a Job at Columbia University.md

 Superficially this seemed great financially, but it was horrible otherwise: My dysfunctional brother wants to literally buy my friendship and my father is threatened by my brother’s behavior and I did not know what to do.

+I talked to a friend of mine who worked at a local Knish store and asked if he could hook me up with a job.
+“But don’t you already have one?” he said.
+“It’s not a real job.
+It stinks,” I replied.
+And he said he would ask and see but it wasn’t like it would happen right away.
+I understood and told him I was cool with that and left it at that.

+The week before my friend was going to hook me up with a job at the Knish shop, I was at Columbia University “working” for my brother again.

+Something odd was happening on something I was working on for him and I asked for help.
+“You should just use the stuff in that bottle over there.” he shouted.
+“Which one?”
+I replied.
+“I just don’t understand what is happening.”
+“You’ve done this before,“ he retorted condescendingly, “You know what you sholuld be doing.”
+But I didn’t know what I should do nor did ever do this before; he was simply dellusional.

+So in an effort to fix what was screwed up I grabbed the nearest bottle and carefully put the stuff into the test tubes.
+Nothing changed.
+“I need your help,” I asked.
+“I don’t think I did the right thing.”
+I said trying to hold back my frustration in trying to communicte with him.

+With that he angrilly came over, saw what I did and startd to scream at me about how I was “stupid” and ruined this project.
+I started to stammer and almost cry… I really didn’t know what I was supposed to do or why the thing wasn’t working.
+I asked for help, right?
+Anyway, in a huff he took the test tubes and walked out of the lab.

+I felt stunned, shocked and assaulted.
+I looked at the wall at a nearby calendar and tried to calculate how much more of this I had to deal with.
+At best one week if I could get the job at the Knish place.
+But that one week seemed like an eternity.

+I turned to a nearby sink and notcied

 ***